jimgar/transactions-exercise/README.md

 It's great to have a devcontainer available, but it would be better to also have the equivalent non-devcontainer Dockerfile for `rocker/r-ver:4.4` alongside the devcontainer one.
 It's probably a slimmer image, and not everyone uses VS Code as their IDE.

+Code for the account open/close dates analysis could potentially be re-worked.
+I think it would be interesting to see the two plots faceted by account type.

 And of course, better-looking visualisations.

 ## Choice of DuckDB